carlobaldassi/RecombinatorKMeans.jl/README.md

 (Typically, this means that if you're reading a dataset you'll need to transpose it.
 See for example the `runfile.jl` script in the `test` directory.)

-These three functions are available once you load the package: `kmeans`, `reckmeans` and `kmeans_randswap`.
+These three functions are available once you load the package: `kmeans`, `reckmeans` and `gakmeans`.
 You can use the Julia help (press the <kbd>?</kbd> key in the REPL) to see their documentation.

-The `reckmeans` function will run in parallel if there are threads available: either run Julia with the `-t` option or use the `JULIA_NUM_THREADS` environment variable.
+The `reckmeans` and `gakmeans` functions will run in parallel if there are threads available: either run Julia with the `-t` option or use the `JULIA_NUM_THREADS` environment variable.

 ### Reproducing the results in the paper

-For the purpose of complete reproducibility, you can check out the tag `paper-v3` of the repository, which will get you the version of the code used to collect the results in the [paper][RKMarXiv].
+For the purpose of complete reproducibility, you can check out the tag `paper-v4` of the repository, which will get you the version of the code used to collect the results in the [paper][RKMarXiv].
-Also, the repository includes a file "Manifest_20200316.toml" that specifies the exact version of the dependencies that were used.
+Also, the repository includes a file "Manifest_20211010.toml" that specifies the exact version of the dependencies that were used.
 You can use it to overwrite your "Manifest.toml" file and then call `instantiate` in pkg mode to reproduce the same environment.
 Note that the version of Julia should be the same as that in the paper too.